What Is Bipolar Disorder (Formerly Manic Depression)?

 Psychosis is a mental health term that describes hallucinations and grandiose delusions.
 Studies suggest that half of individuals diagnosed with bipolar disorder may experience some degree of psychotic symptoms within their lifetime.
 Individuals experiencing psychosis may be misdiagnosed as schizophrenic or with related disorders, and this may be particularly common amongst Black and Hispanic individuals.
 A medical doctor should evaluate you in person, taking a careful history to make an accurate diagnosis.
 80-90% of people with bipolar disorder have a family member with depression or bipolar disorder, so your doctor will also look at your family history.

 Assessment standards for bipolar disorder in adults and children have improved significantly within the past decade.
 During assessment, a medical doctor (such as a psychiatrist) will evaluate mood fluctuations and determine if you meet the criteria for any type of bipolar disorder.
 Bipolar I (manic depressive), Bipolar II (major depression and less severe hypomanic cycles), or unspecified bipolar disorder are the categorizations used to classify the condition.
-A doctor may diagnose you with a less severe form of bipolar disorder or other mental disorders.
+A doctor may diagnose you with a less severe form of bipolar disorder or another mental/neurodevelopmental disorder (e.g., attention-deficit/hyperactivity disorder).
 In children, diagnosing bipolar disorder can be more challenging because they commonly experience mixed episodes with symptoms of both mania and depression.
-People with bipolar II disorder often have other additional mental health conditions that increase the severity of their symptoms of bipolar disorder.
+People with bipolar II disorder may have additional mental health conditions that increase the severity of their symptoms of bipolar disorder.

 How do mood swings work?